Intel® Ethernet Adapters and Devices User Guide

 Configuring SR-IOV

 SR-IOV lets a single network port appear to be several virtual functions in a virtualized environment.
-If you have an SR-IOV capable NIC, each port on that NIC can assign a virtual function to several guest partitions.
+If you have an SR-IOV capable device, each port on that device can assign a virtual function to several guest partitions.
 The virtual functions bypass the Virtual Machine Manager (VMM), allowing packet data to move directly to a guest partition’s memory, resulting in higher throughput and lower CPU utilization.
 SR-IOV also allows you to move packet data directly to a guest partition’s memory.
 See your operating system documentation for system requirements.

 For devices that support it, SR-IOV is enabled in the host partition.
 Some devices may need to have SR-IOV enabled in a preboot environment.